 Mother’s Day that year didn’t feel like a day to celebrate, instead, I felt a deep sadness that was coupled with the guilt I felt around not wanting to celebrate with my mum.

 It was hard to pretend to be happy when I felt like my world had been turned upside down.
 Only weeks ago, I had given birth, held my beautiful tiny baby briefly, and then said goodbye.

 I remember feeling confused.
 I had been excited (and if I’m honest, apprehensive) about becoming a parent, but the whole experience and outcome was not what I had expected.
 Could I now say I was a mother?
 When people asked if I had children what would I say?
 I felt people only wanted to hear about any children I had, not about any I had lost.

 For the next two years, when Mother’s Day came around it was just another anniversary that reminded me of what could have been.
 My hopes and dreams of being a mother had become a reality for a brief moment in time, but then it was taken away.

 I had become a mother, but like so many others (as I came to realise) I was a mother without a living child.
 On Mother’s Day my beautiful husband would wish me Happy Mother’s Day and I would cry.

 International Bereaved Mother’s Day, which usually falls a week before Mother’s Day, was created to acknowledge and provide comfort for those women whose babies and children have died.

-To mark this day, on Sunday 1 May, I will join other bereaved mum at a Sands International Bereaved Mother’s event, to not only remember my daughter, but to do something else that I feel is important – to show understanding and compassion to women who are mothers even though their precious babies are not on this earth.
+To mark this day I join other bereaved mum at a Sands International Bereaved Mother’s event, to not only remember my daughter, but to do something else that I feel is important — to show understanding and compassion to women who are mothers even though their precious babies are not on this earth.

 Sands is a not-for-profit organisation that provides support, information and hope to parents and families who experience the death of a baby.